By ‘quiet’ I mean the anti-DreamWorks of yak-yak. The following films will help a child to feel calm rather than revved up.

 Another fine Australian film, and claymation, which makes it appealing to kids but it’s not specifically for kids.
 Mary and Max mixes real life scenery with animation (claymation), similar to the Minuscule movies.

 It’s said this movie is not for kids.
 I think that’s because of how it ends.
-I watched this with my eleven-year-old who, like Max, has Aspergers, and she said it was her favourite film of all time.
+I watched this with my eleven-year-old at the time who, like Max, has autism, and they said it was their favourite film of all time.
 Really moving.

 8. TEMPLE GRANDIN